muratcankurtulus/transformers/README.md

 ## File Structure

-- `blocks.py`: Defines the building blocks of the GPT model.
+- `blocks.py`: Defines the building blocks of the GPT model and Transformer model.
 - `gpt.py`: Defines the GPT model.
 - `tokenizer.py`: Defines Tokenizer class for encoding and decoding text.
 - `tokoenization.py`: Defines functions for tokenization and dataset preparation.
-- `train_gpt.py`: Main script for training and evaluation.
+- `train_gpt.py`: Main script for training and evaluation for GPT model.

 ## Usage